skyte/momentum/README.md

-# Momentum Stocks Screener in the Style of "Stocks on the Move" by Andreas Clenow
+# Momentum Stocks Screener in the Style of "Stocks on the Move" / "Trading Evolved" by Andreas Clenow
 ## How To Run

 ### Run EXE